Adesh-Dhope/age-validation-in-form-in-javascript-/README.md

-Doing input validation in form in javascript
+Doing input validation in form in javascript, checking whether you are an Teenager or Adult, user clicked button, but did not enter any age value, form will create a alert popup, thats says enter age value.